martinklepsch/perun-guide/README.md

 Admittedly it is a very basic website but let's recap what we've done:

-1. We have decoupled our actual content from the rendered HTML using Markdown.
-This makes it easy to write and edit our site.
-1. We have a small function rendering our page to an actual HTML file giving us full control over the rendered HTML and it's appearance.
+1. Instead of writing our complete website in HTML we only define it's "frame" or layout in Hiccup/HTML.
+For the actual content of our website we use a specific language (Markdown) making it much easier to write and edit content.
 1. Because an HTML file is generated for each Markdown file it's trivial to add new pages.

-#### Adding more pages and proper serving
+#### Adding more pages and a real server

 Let's add an about page by adding the file `content/about.markdown`: